Max Pemberton (doctor): Books

-Broadcasting

-He has appeared on various current affairs programmes on television and radio.
-He was a frequent guest on Live with Gabby until it the series ended in 2012.
-In 2013 he appeared as an investigative reporter for the Channel 4 television series How Not To Get Old.
-He also contributed to the accompanying book.
-He was the script consultant of the ITV drama Marchlands and The Jury.
-He is a reporter on the BBC Radio 4 health programme Inside Health.

 Politics

 In 2013 he said that he is non-partisan, and that he prefers to assess political policies on their merits rather than allying with a political party; his column has both criticised and supported the main political parties at various times.
 He describes his political leanings as libertarian although divulged that he voted for the Liberal Democrats in the 2010 United Kingdom general election because he "thought that the NHS would be safest in their hands."
-However, he subsequently criticised them on their support for the Health and Social Care Bill, saying of the Liberal Democrats that he 'had failed to take into account the sweet allure of power, the heady top notes of which they have tasted since sipping at the poisoned chalice of coalition government.'
+However, he subsequently criticised them on their support for the Health and Social Care Bill, saying of the Liberal Democrats that he "had failed to take into account the sweet allure of power, the heady top notes of which they have tasted since sipping at the poisoned chalice of coalition government."

 He was particularly critical of the Coalition government's Health and Social Care Act, writing a series of articles in the Telegraph denouncing the plans for which he won the 2013 Medical Journalists' Association Prize.

 Pen name

 The name Max Pemberton was originally a pen name.
 He explained the reason he initially chose to work in the media under a different name to the one he practised medicine under was because:

-'I want to make a clear distinction between being a writer and a journalist and being a doctor.
-I want to send out a signal to my patients that this is different, that I am a clinician'.
+"I want to make a clear distinction between being a writer and a journalist and being a doctor.
+I want to send out a signal to my patients that this is different, that I am a clinician."

 However, he said that he had become so used to being referred to by this name that he preferred it and that his partner called him by this name as well.
 After the GMC released guidelines on the use of pen names for doctors, Pemberton decided to legally change his name to his pen name and now practises under this name as a doctor as well.

 Personal life

 Pemberton is gay.
-He lives in the Barbican, London.
+He lives in the Barbican Estate, London.
 He is related to the Victorian novelist Max Pemberton.

 As well as a degree in medicine, he also holds a first class honours degree in Anthropology.
 He is the patron of the charity CW Friend, which provides information and support to the Lesbian, Gay, Bisexual and Trans community in the Midlands.
 He is also the patron of Epsom Mental Health Week.